smol-ai/GodMode/README.md

 ([click for video](https://twitter.com/swyx/status/1692988634364871032))

 Whatever is typed at the bottom is entered into all **web apps** simultaneously, however if you wish to explore one further than the other you can do so independently since they are just webviews.
-[See video demo](https://www.youtube.com/watch?v=wCGe3_L5a30)

 ## Installation